assely/documentation/posttype.md

 #### Getting terms of specific taxonomy assigned to the post

-`terms` method with taxonomy slug as argument will retrieve only post terms from specific taxonomy.
+`terms` method with taxonomy slug as the argument will retrieve only post terms from the specific taxonomy.

 ```html
 @foreach($movie->terms('genre') as $genre)